Crash Bandicoot (character): Appearances

+Main series

-As seen in Crash Bandicoot, Crash was once an ordinary eastern barred bandicoot before he was snatched from the wild by Doctor Neo Cortex and subjected to the Evolvo-Ray as part of Cortex's plan to make Crash the "general" of his "Cortex Commandos", which would be used to dominate the world.
+Crash Bandicoot (1996) depicts Crash's origin as an ordinary eastern barred bandicoot who was snatched from the wild by Doctor Neo Cortex and subjected to the Evolvo-Ray as part of Cortex's plan to make Crash the general of his "Cortex Commandos", which would be used to dominate the world.
 However, he is later deemed unworthy of being in Cortex's army and escapes from Cortex's castle.
 As an act of revenge and to rescue a female bandicoot named Tawna, Crash travels through the Wumpa Islands, defeating Cortex's henchmen along the way.
 He eventually defeats Cortex, steals his airship, and escapes alongside Tawna.
-A year later in Crash Bandicoot 2: Cortex Strikes Back, Crash is sent off to get a new laptop battery for his sister Coco, but is soon abducted by Cortex, who claims to have changed his ways.
-Crash is then ordered to gather Crystals for Cortex while fighting off opposition from Doctor Nitrus Brio.
-Once Cortex reveals his hidden intentions, Crash sends him flying off into space and aids Nitrus Brio in destroying the Cortex Vortex.
-In Crash Bandicoot: Warped, when the remains of the space station crash into Earth and set the demonic Uka Uka free, Crash is recruited by Aku Aku to use Doctor Nefarious Tropy's Time-Twisting Machine to gather the powerful Crystals in their original places before Cortex does.
-Crash eventually gathers all 25 Crystals and defeats Nefarious Tropy, causing the Time-Twisting Machine to implode on itself.
-In Crash Bandicoot: The Wrath of Cortex, Crash is recruited to gather Crystals and return a group of destructive masks named the Elementals to a hibernation state and stop Cortex's new superweapon Crunch Bandicoot.
-In Crash Twinsanity, after foiling another plot by Doctor Cortex to eliminate him, Crash teams up with Cortex in order to defeat the Evil Twins and restore the natural order of the universe.
+A year later in Crash Bandicoot 2: Cortex Strikes Back (1997), Crash is recruited by a supposedly reformed Cortex to gather crystals that will ostensibly avert a catastrophe.
+In Crash Bandicoot: Warped (1998), Crash and his sister Coco thwart a plot by Cortex that spans several time periods.